tum-pbs/pbdl-book/bayesian-intro.md

 i.e. learn to produce the full output distribution.
 However, this turns out to be an extremely difficult task.

-This where so called _Bayesian neural network_ (BNN) approaches come into play.
-They make a form of posterior inference possible by making assumptions about the probability distributions of individual parameters of the network.
+This is where so-called _Bayesian neural network_ (BNN) approaches come into play.
+They allow for a form of posterior inference by making assumptions about the probability distributions of individual parameters of the network.
 This gives a distribution for the parameters, with which we can evaluate the network multiple times to obtain different versions of the output, and in this way sample the distribution of the output.